UWSocialComputing/get-it-done-code/README.md

 ## How to Run:
 To run, install:

-`python3 -m pip install -U discord.py`

-`pip install python-dotenv`

-`pip install dateparser`

-`pip install requests`

-`pip install icalendar`
+`pip install -r requirements.txt`

 Plus some other packages possibly.
-If you run the file and there is an error, the terminal will tell what package is still missing.
+If you run the file and there is an error, the terminal will tell you what package is still missing.

 You'll want to have a file called `.env` that contains the field `DISCORD_TOKEN=token`.
 You can get a Discord bot token by creating a bot through the Discord Developer Portal (https://discord.com/developers/docs/intro).